Bad clients: what can you do with them?

-If you're doing your biz on Instagram, you know that this platform allows one external link only.
-And this can make your potentially good customers grumpy!
+If you're doing your biz on Instagram, you know that this platform allows adding one external link only.
+The same is when you want to add a link to your TikTok bio.
+This makes you choose what link to add.
+And it is not relevant to potentially good customers, the customers can get grumpy.
 Why on earth do they have to waste time, trying to find a way to contact customer support?

 A service like Taplink will solve that issue.
 Once and for all.
-It's a multilink service that allows you to keep customer care, landing page, FAQ, WhatsApp number in one link.
+It's a link in bio tool that allows you to keep customer interested, a landing page, FAQ, WhatsApp number in one link.
 It makes Customer vs. Seller conversation simple.
 Simplicity = success.

 To get rid of a Miser, you can minimize your service efforts.
 These customers feed on your attention and nerves.
 Let them see that the feast is over.